Conquer the Fear of Losing Money

 3. Survival Instinct

-Regardless whether you believe in the Theory of Evolution expounded by legendary scientist Charles Darwin or religious scriptures that propagate that humans were created through divine intervention, one thing stands out clearly.
+Regardless of whether you believe in the Theory of Evolution expounded by legendary scientist Charles Darwin or religious scriptures that propagate that humans were created through divine intervention, one thing stands out clearly.

-That humans are the dominant species on Earth because of their strong survival instinct.
+Humans are the dominant species on Earth because of their strong survival instinct.
 While every living creature possesses a survival instinct, it’s not as well advanced as humans.

 This primordial survival instinct causes us to shun everything and anything that could cause us some fear of loss.
 As a result, we subconsciously or even consciously view fear of loss as a threat to our very survival or even existence.

-And this lurking survival instinct prevents us from taking risks that could bring us some grief while causing us to tread carefully in every sphere of our frail human lives.
+This lurking survival instinct prevents us from taking risks that could bring us some grief while causing us to tread carefully in every sphere of our frail human lives.

 What This Means?

-The above three reasons simply point out to one thing.
+The above three reasons simply point out one thing.
 That we humans live in constant fear of losing something or the other.
 And one of the things that we fear losing is our money.
 Obviously, who would like to lose anything they’re earning through daily toil and extra effort?
 Nobody, for sure.

-At the same time, the above facts also prove that lot of our fears, including those related to losing money, arise from our attachments, unfounded beliefs and baseless worries.
+At the same time, the above facts also prove that a lot of our fears, including those related to losing money, arise from our attachments, unfounded beliefs and baseless worries.
 If this weren’t true, there wouldn’t be any explorers, astronauts and investors- because nobody would take risks.

 Conquering Fear of Losing Money